Vegz78/McAirpos/README.md

 Should gamepad Fire2 button be changed to BTN_EAST/B for compatibility?

-When changing button layouts, edit _/SD/arcade.cfg_ for keyboard and in _arcade1.py_ and _arcade2.py_ in _/uinput-mapper/configs/_ for gamepads.
-When using gamepads, always remember to edit the corresponding gamepad to keyboard key mappings in both the _arcade1&2.py_ files with changes made in _/SD/arcade.cfg_.
+When changing button layouts, edit _/sd/arcade.cfg_ for keyboard and edit _arcade1.py_ and _arcade2.py_ under _~/McAirpos/McAirpos/uinput-mapper/configs/_ for gamepads.
+When using gamepads, always remember to edit the corresponding gamepad to keyboard key mappings in both the _arcade1&2.py_ files with changes made in _/sd/arcade.cfg_.

 ## Issues
 Don't hesitate to [open an issue](https://github.com/Vegz78/McAirpos/issues) if it doesn't work as expected or you have suggestions for improvements.<br>
 I'm still just learning to code and I don't mind a little [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code) as long as it just works.. ;-)<br>

-I have now tested it ok on one Raspberry Pi 4 and two RPi3s, but only with PS3 controllers which I have available.
-My blogging colleage reported som trouble getting it to work with a PS3/PS4 fight stick and a Hori controller for the Switch, which he had lying around.
-Now fearing that it only works 100% in my own house, I have ordered one 8Bitdo and Retro-Bit NES controller, planning to test everything soon on a fresh Raspbian Lite image, to see if I've overlooked some dependencies or details.<br>

 I would really appreciate feedbacks from your own experiences with McAirpos and maybe pick up some tricks of the trade while we sort out the bugs together!<br>
 <br>